European Association of Innovation Consultants'

 Code of Conduct

-All members of EAIC subscribe to and believe that the following principles are fundamental to the behaviour of their members if European institutions, stakeholders and society are to have that necessary confidence in and recognition towards European Innovation Consultants.
+All members of EAIC are committed to the following principles, aiming that European Clients, institutions, stakeholders and society have confidence in and recognition towards European Innovation Consultants.

 1. Trust & Integrity